-Gary Craig is a Visiting Professor at the Law School, University of Newcastle upon Tyne and at the University of York.
+Gary Craig is a Visiting Professor at the Law School, Newcastle University and at the University of York.
 He has written very widely about ‘race’ and ethnicity and his other major current research interest is contemporary slavery where he co-convenes the Modern Slavery Research Consortium.
 He is currently working on books about social justice, organising against racism, and contemporary slavery in the UK.

 Ronny Flynn is a retired academic and charity manager, currently living life as a grey nomad.
 From 2006 to 2010 she worked as Director of Health and Housing at the Race Equality Foundation in London, and was commissioning editor for their series of Better Health and Better Housing briefing papers.
 Prior to this, she worked at The Open University.

 Introduction ~ Gary Craig, Sangeeta Chattoo, Karl Atkin and Ronny Flynn;

 ‘Race’, ethnicity and social policy: concepts and limitations of current approaches to welfare ~ Sangeeta Chattoo and Karl Atkin;